Cardfight!! Vanguard: Tetsu Shinjou and Ren Suzugamori. Tetsu remains incredibly devoted to Ren, even as Ren becomes more and more unstable.

 Mihoshi and Kiyone in Tenchi Muyo! (yet again, the "hetero" is somewhat in question.)
 This trope is somewhat justified by the fact that the two are stranded on Earth and struggling to support themselves financially; sharing an apartment seems like a reasonable fiscal decision, if one doesn't factor in Mihoshi's klutziness.

-The variants in Magical Project S were a bit different.
+The variants in Pretty Sammy were a bit different.
 At one point, Kiyone was visualizing her future family with a handsome man, and one of the children was a dead ringer for Mihoshi!
 While Kiyone protests mightily, it looks more like a case of "She Protests Too Much".

 Unless this is taken to imply Kiyone perceives a semi mother-daughter (or at least, older sister) relationship with Mihoshi, in that she has to take care of Mihoshi and watch out for her.
 Which would also fit.